Del LaGrace Volcano

 Del LaGrace Volcano (born July 26, 1957) is an American artist, performer, and activist from California.
 A formally trained photographer, Volcano's work includes installation, performance and film and interrogates the performance of gender on several levels, especially the performance of masculinity and femininity.

 Identity

 Born intersex, Volcano developed both male and female characteristics as an adolescent but was raised and socialized as female.
 Volcano continued to live the first 37 years of their life as a woman, but since then has been living as both male and female.
 Del LaGrace Volcano (formerly named Della Grace) continues to adopt their true self through their name and gender.
 After marrying a queer man, Johnny Volcano, Del took on their current name to challenge the "bi-gendered status quo."
 Johnny has now changed his name while Del kept the surname and passed it on to their two children.
-Del has been in a partnership with the children's mother, Matilda Wurm since 2006. to which Del refers to themself as a "MaPa".
+Del has been in a partnership with the children's mother, Matilda Wurm since 2006, to which Del refers to themself as a "MaPa".

+Education

+Prior to moving to San Francisco when they were nineteen, Volcano attended Allan Hancock College as a student in the Visual Studies program from 1977 to 1979.
+Volcano earned an MA in Photographic Studies at University of Derby, UK in 1992 after studying photography at the San Francisco Art Institute from 1979 to 1981.